I’ll be the first one to admit that I didn’t really know what to expect during my solo travel Amsterdam experience.

 This post may contain affiliate links.
 Please see my disclosure for more information.
 As an Amazon Associate, I earn from qualifying purchases (if applicable).

-Disclaimer: There are WAY more than ten amazing things to do alone in Amsterdam.
+Disclaimer: There are WAY more than fourteen amazing things to do alone in Amsterdam.
 I just didn’t want this post to turn into War and Peace and become a total snooze fest.

 I am a firm believer that museums are ALWAYS better alone.